ZupIT/nimbus-docs/compose/auto-deserialization.md

 Attention: the deserializer must always be an object.

 2. Annotate the argument inside the Composable function.
-See the example below for the width of a Row:
+See the example below for the width and height of a Row:

 ```
 @ServerDrivenComponent